Changissnz/selfinterest/README.md

 objectively measurable, such as the frequency distribution of gross domestic product per household.
 Human societies, of governmental law and order, are stabilized by the enactment of artificial axioms; these conditions allow for the respectively relevant norms to be known, eventually, by every member of the human society.
-Predictability of human behavior, due to explicit effects of artificial axioms, is due to the factor of societal consensus on the divisions, including but not limited to that of "good" and "bad", of "beautiful" and "ugly", of "smart" and "stupid", and of "worthy" and "useless".
+Human behavior, by the explicit effects of artificial axioms, is predictable due to the factor of societal consensus on the divisions, including but not limited to that of "good" and "bad", of "beautiful" and "ugly", of "smart" and "stupid", and of "worthy" and "useless".
 One major ramification comes out of human societies' stabilization being reliant on obeying artificial axioms.
 There are less questions demanded to be asked about the fundamental,